amartinm7/personal/README.md

 Proof of concept, integrating Contentful CMS with VUE.
 Load in contentful static text and images in some content types previously created.
 The VUE app use the Contentful CDA API to get the content and show it as a kind of carousel in a Single Page Application.
+Another part important is the transitions applied.
+Everytime you click on the next page you can see the transition between the pages which is a nice effect.

 Deployed in:
 https://amm-personal-site.netlify.com/#/blog/0